UltimateNova1203/mgs2-pchd/README.md

 * Hideo Kojima, for the experience.
 * Joy Division, for various MGS/ZOE tools: https://github.com/Joy-Division/tools-mgs
 * kellymoen, for the MGDecrypt tool: https://github.com/kellymoen/MGDecrypt
+* TachiCola, for assistance with file formatting and tools: https://github.com/tachicola/pkgrip
-* Turfster/LionheartUK/TheDyingInformant, for the Solidus tool.
+* Turfster, for the Solidus tool.
 * VFansss, for the modern PC patch: https://github.com/VFansss/mgs2-v-s-fix